 On the professional front (well, we have to pay for all that camping somehow), we’re a small band of writers and photographers.

 Because the magazine is free, we use some affiliate advertising to help pay for running costs.
-We’re determined to keep it real, though, so we only recommend or link to a product if we know it’s good.
+As an Amazon Associate, we earn from qualifying purchases, but we only recommend or link to a product if we know it’s good.
 You can trust us on that.

 All the very best